codefinity/oeuvre/README.md

 ### Architecture Decision Logs

-[Michael Nygard template](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions) will be used to record Arctural Decisions.
-The logs can be found in this [folder](design/architecture-decision-logs)
+[Michael Nygard template](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions) will be used to record Architectural Decisions.
+The logs can be found in this [folder](design/architecture-decision-logs).

 ### Event Storming